 Here are a few words that come to mind for personal style: practical, feminine, confident, "means business", clean lines, flattering yet professional, timeless yet undeniably contemporary, refined but not afraid to experiment.

-Evelina wears the Alyssa Dress in Red
+Evelina wears the Olympia Dress in Bright Red

 How does your work life inform your fashion choices?